Fiend-Star-666/EmailToDB/README.md

   beat.
 - **Comprehensive Storage Solution**: Not just emails, but their attachments are securely stored in PostgreSQL, offering a complete data preservation experience.
-- **Draft Email Dynamics**: Intelligent monitoring and management of draft emails, including a keen eye for discarded drafts.
 - **Duplicate Deterrence**: Employs a sophisticated system to identify and avoid redundancy, using unique email IDs and SHA-256 hashes.